Fresh Spirulina, Australia

 Wild-grown spirulina sustains flamingos in the East African Rift Valley lakes and has the strength and ability to thrive in conditions where other algae cannot grow (e.g. the high pH).

-It is a single-celled organism that turns sunlight into micro-nutrients supporting life and providing energy.
+It is a single-celled organism that turns sunlight into micro-nutrients, supporting life and providing energy.
 It is one of the early life forms originating more than 3.6 billion years ago, and its spiral shape gives it the common name of spirulina.

-Cell wall made of protein
+The cell wall is made of protein

 As you know, humans cannot digest cellulose (like chlorella, for example) because we don’t produce the appropriate enzymes meant to break down those relevant molecular links called Beta Acetal.
 The latter is building the cellulose molecular structure and making the plant’s cell wall, which humans cannot digest.